viamrobotics/docs/docs/services/slam/run-slam-cartographer.md

 * Save the config.
 * Head over to the **CONTROL** tab and click on the drop-down menu of the service you created (example: `run-slam-offline`).
-* Change the **Refresh frequency** to your desired frequency, move the Rplidar device around slowly, and watch a map start to appear.
+* Refresh until the map appears, or change the **Refresh frequency** to your desired frequency.

 {{% alert title="Note" color="note" %}}
 It may take a couple of minutes for the first map to show in the UI.